canonical/k8s-snap/docs/moonray/howto/networking/default-ingress-mr.md

 You should see three options:

-- `enabled`: If set to true, Ingress is enabled
-- `default-tls-secret`: Name of the TLS (Transport Layer Security) Secret in the kube-system namespace that will be used as the default Ingress certificate
+- `default-tls-secret`: Name of the TLS (Transport Layer Security) Secret that will be used as the default Ingress certificate.
+The `TLSCertificateDelegation` is created in the `projectcontour-root` namespace.
+  When defining an Ingress object, specify this secret as the default certificate by setting the `secretName` field under `spec.tls`.
+  For further information, see the
+  [TLS Certificate Delegation guide][tls-delegation] guide.
-- `enable-proxy-protocol`: If set, proxy protocol will be enabled for the Ingress
+- `enable-proxy-protocol`: If set, proxy protocol will be enabled for the Ingress.

 ### TLS Secret